patroytall/patrick-roy-me/src/documents/code-quality.md

 # Code Quality

-Famous and funny illustration of code quality: [WTF per minute](https://www.osnews.com/story/19266/WTFs_m) .
+Famous and funny illustration of code quality: [WTFs per minute](https://www.osnews.com/story/19266/WTFs_m) .

 ## Code is read by other people
 Why is code quality needed?
 As said in Kent Beck Implementations Patterns book: